 As for extended family, you may have to keep your distance.
 Remember that your recovery is your business.
 You can be polite and respectful without having to engage in uncomfortable conversation.
 Also be mindful of the discussions happening around you.
 Steer clear of heated topics and antagonist situations.
 And don’t hesitate to remove yourself if you feel triggered.

 Another word of advice: try to find the good in your family.
 No one is perfect, after all.
 If you focus on the good qualities of each family member, you can better appreciate your time with them.

 2. Spending Time Alone

-Even though family can be stressful, they still are people you can celebrate with.
+Even though family can be stressful, they are still people you can celebrate with.
 But what happens when you don’t have family nearby?
 Being alone on a holiday like Thanksgiving can cause you to cope with loneliness in unhealthy ways.
 Fortunately, you don’t have to be alone.

 If you’re not comfortable doing this, consider putting your time to good use instead.
-Volunteering at a mission or homeless shelter will help you feel connected while giving you a sense of purpose on the holidays.
+Volunteering at a mission or homeless shelter will help you feel connected, while giving you a sense of purpose on the holidays.
 You can also help out in other ways, such as by offering to walk your neighbor’s dog or bringing a meal to those who are home sick.

 3. Being Around Alcohol